mc-carlessi/mysql-js-workshop/js-programming/js-programming.md

   +--------------+
   ```

-7. Of course we write the procedure in a way ore in line with javascript.
+7. Of course we write the procedure in a way more in line with javascript.
   We use here a recursive function, and the mod functions that doesn't care which number is greatest.
   Please remember that by default the maximum recursion is 1000.